Prepare For Whatever Comes Your Way.

 White Blood Cell Count

-White blood cells help the body fight off infections from bacteria, viruses, and fungi.
-There are different types of WBCs, each with its own function:
+White blood cells (WBCs) help the body fight off infections from bacteria, viruses, and fungi.
+There are different types of WBCs, each with its own function.
+These include:

-(Neut) act as your body's first line of defence to fight off infections.
+Neutrophils - act as your body's first line of defence to fight off infections

-(Lymph) help produce antibodies, which recognise and fight foreign invaders.
-They include B-cells, T-cells, and natural killer cells.
+Lymphocytes - help produce antibodies, which recognise and fight foreign invaders.
+They include B-cells, T-cells, and natural killer cells

-(Mono) are white blood cells that move out of the circulating blood into tissues where they mature into macrophages (cells that destroy bacteria and other harmful organisms).
+Monocytes - move out of the circulating blood into tissues where they mature into macrophages (cells that destroy bacteria and other harmful organisms)

-(Eosi) helps fight against parasites, cancer cells, and allergens.
-A low number is not a concern, while a high number may be a sign of parasitic infections.
+Eosinophils - help fight against parasites, cancer cells, and allergens.
+A low number is not a concern, while a high number may be a sign of parasitic infections

-(Baso) stimulate the release of chemicals to aid in the body’s immune response.
-A low number is not a concern, while a high number may be a sign of an active allergic reaction.
+Basophils - stimulate the release of chemicals to aid in the body’s immune response.
+A low number is not a concern, while a high number may be a sign of an active allergic reaction

 Frequently Asked Questions